frictionlessdata/datapackage/source/simple-data-format.rst

   the form of the schema file is provided below.
 Schema files must be named after their associated data files appending ``.schema.json`` (or ``.schema.csv`` in case of CSV version)
-* Each dataset MAY provide general metadata.
-If so it should do by providing it in conformance with the Data Package specification.
+* Each dataset MAY provide general metadata (title, description, keywords).
+If so it should do by providing it in conformance with the :doc:`Data Package specification <data-packages>`.

 CSV Definition